q8j-dev/corvy-shapes/README.md

 SHAPESINC_SHAPE_USERNAME=your_shapes_model_name
 CORVY_BOT_TOKEN=your_corvy_bot_token

-Replace with your actual API keys and model name.
+Replace with your actual API keys and model name, which can be found at https://shapes.inc/developer (shapes api key), and https://corvy.chat/developers (corvy api key).

+## 5. Add bot.js

+Download `bot.js` from this repository, and then drag into your bot folder, where config.env is located.

-## 5. Run the Bot
+## 6. Run the Bot

 `node bot.js`

-## 6. Confirm It’s Working
+## 7. Confirm It’s Working

 Go to your flock/nest where the bot is active and try commands like: